mautic/mautic/README.md

 There are many more ways in which automation can be used throughout Mautic to improve efficiency and reduce the time you spend connecting with your leads.
 As mentioned earlier, refer to [https://docs.mautic.org](https://docs.mautic.org) for more details.

-## Customizing - Plugins, Themes, API, Webhooks
+## Customizing - Plugins, Themes

 There are many benefits to using Mautic as your marketing automation tool.
 As the first and only community-driven, open source marketing automation platform there are many distinct advantages.
+You can choose whether you want to submit your feature as to the community as a pull request or wheter to build it as a plugin or theme.

+Read more about plugins and themes in the [Mautic Developer Docummentation](https://developer.mautic.org).

+## Connecting - API, Webhooks

+Mautic have a REST API which you can use to connect it with another app.
+Of you can use the webhooks to send the updates which happens in Mautic to another app.

-Read more in the [Mautic Developer Docummentation](https://developer.mautic.org/).
+Read more about API and webhooks in the [Mautic Developer Docummentation](https://developer.mautic.org).

 ## Translations